Paul Berens

 Tyranny of Direct Democracy

 Today marks the 60th quadrennial presidential election, and so I’m ceremoniously completing my ballot with my trusty sidekick (see below).
-Yet, as many Californians and San Francisqueños will tell you, you need to spend more time considering the propositions than the candidates.
-And that’s because of this crazy style of government we’ve got here: the direct democracy.
+Yet, as many Californians and San Francisqueños will tell you, you need to spend more time considering the propositions than the candidates due to the crazy form of government we’ve got here: the direct democracy.

 completing the ballot My most excellent assistant completing our ballot.

-What could be so bad about “direct democracy,” you say.
+What could be so bad about “direct democracy”?
 After all, America is a bastion of democracy, and going direct to the people suggests a purity, that nothing should be lost in translation.

-But it turns out it’s a terrible idea.
-Not to deify them, but the Founding Fathers knew this: Madison in Federalist Paper №10 discusses protecting the individual from the will of the majority; and Hamilton at the New York Ratifying Convention just admits its impracticality and poor track record:
+Yeah but it turns out it’s a terrible idea.
+Not to deify them, but the Founding Fathers knew this: Madison in Federalist Paper №10 discusses protecting the individual from the will of the majority; and Hamilton at the New York Ratifying Convention points to its impracticality and poor track record:

 A pure democracy, if it were practicable, would be the most perfect government.
 Experience has proved that no position is falser than this.
 The ancient democracies in which the people themselves deliberated never possessed one good feature of government.
 Their very character was tyranny; their figure, deformity.